 - 1. Write a Program to find the roots of a Quadratic Equation. - 2.
 Write a program to find the sum, average, standard deviation for a given set of numbers. - 3.
 Write a program to find the number of palindromes in a given sentence. - 4.
 Write a function to perform (a) String copy (b) String concatenation and (c) Reversing the string. - 5.
-Arrange a set of numbers in ASCENDING ORDER using BUBBLE SORT. - 6.
-Write a Recursive function to calculate factorial value and compute nCr value. - 7.
-Write a program to calculate a sine value and compare it with built-in function.

-- 8. Write a C program to perform following operation - a.
-Read two integer arrays with unsorted elements - b.
-Sort them into ascending order - c.
-Merge the sorted arrays and print the elements Using function to carry out above tasks. - 9.
-Write a generalized program to perform matrix operation. - 10.
-Write a program to print the student's mark sheet assuming rno, name, and marks in 5 subjects in a structure.
-Create an array of structures and print the mark sheet in the university pattern.

-- 11. Define a macro that receives an array and the number of elements in the array as argument.
-Write a program using this macro to print out the elements of an array. - 12.
-Write a program to manipulate array elements using Pointers. - 13.
-Write a program to perform all manipulations like insertion, deletion and modification in files. - 14.
-Write a program which takes a file as command line argument and copy it to another file.
-At the end of the second file write
+Arrange a set of numbers in ascending order using bubble sort. - 6.
+Write a program to convert decimal to binary using recursive function. - 7.
+Write a C program to perform following operation - ✓ Read two integer arrays with unsorted elements - ✓ Sort them into ascending order - ✓ Merge the sorted arrays and print the elements Using function to carry out above tasks. - 8.
+Write a generalized program to perform matrix operation. - 9.
+Write a program to print the student's mark sheet assuming rno,name, and marks in 5 subjects in a structure.
+Create an array of structures and print the mark sheet in the university pattern. - 10.
+Define a macro to perform Telephone bill operation using macro. - 11.
+Write a program to manipulate array elements using Pointers. - 12.
+Write a program to remove vowels in a given string using pointers. - 13.
+Write a program to perform all manipulations like insertion, deletion and modification in files.